Helping Gainesville and Tallahassee Establish Paternity

 Paternity refers to the process of determining who is the legal father of a child.
 For unmarried parents in Florida, paternity is critical to establishing many parental rights, from obtaining time-sharing rights with the child to child support as well as adoption.

 Signing a birth certificate is not enough to be recognized as the father of a child.
 An Establishment of Paternity action must be filed with the court.
+This can be done by seeking help and guidance from a paternity attorney in Tallahassee FL.

 Why Is It Important To Establish Paternity In Florida?